T. J. McConnell: Philadelphia 76ers (2015–2019)

 In July 2016, McConnell rejoined the 76ers for the 2016 NBA Summer League.
 On December 11, 2016, he had a near triple-double with 12 points, 10 rebounds and nine assists in a 97–79 win over the Detroit Pistons.
 On January 6, 2017, he had a career-high 17 assists in a 110–106 loss to the Boston Celtics, becoming just the fourth player in franchise history to hit that mark in a single contest.
 His total was two off the Philadelphia's all-time record of 19 assists, initially set by Maurice Cheeks in 1987, and later matched by Dana Barros in 1995.
 McConnell hit a game-winning buzzer beater against the New York Knicks with a turnaround jump shot on the baseline on January 11.

 On November 25, 2017, McConnell had 15 points and 13 assists in a 130–111 win over the Orlando Magic.
 On January 15, 2018, he scored a career-high 18 points in a 117–111 win over the Toronto Raptors.
-On February 12, McConnell recorded his first career triple-double with 10 points, 10 rebounds and 11 assists in a 108–92 win over the Knicks.
+On February 12, McConnell recorded his first career triple-double with 10 points, 10 rebounds and 11 assists in a 108–92 win over the New York Knicks.
 He also matched a career high with six steals and became the first player in franchise history to record a triple-double off the bench.
-In Game 4 of the 76ers' second-round playoff series against the Celtics, McConnell had a career-high 19 points, seven rebounds and five assists in a 103–92 win, helping Philadelphia cut the series deficit to 3–1.
+In Game 4 of the 76ers' second-round playoff series against the Boston Celtics, McConnell had a career-high 19 points, seven rebounds, and five assists in a 103–92 win, helping Philadelphia cut the series deficit to 3–1.
 On June 13, the 76ers announced they had exercised the fourth-year option on their contract with McConnell.

+McConnell made 76 appearances (including three starts) in his final season for the 76ers, recording averages of 6.4 points, 2.3 rebounds, and 3.4 assists.